Skip to main content

 x *= felt!(2); // x is now felt!(12)

-Felt arithmetic is modular — there are no overflow panics and no underflow protection.
-For computing amounts, balances, counters, or any value where overflow/underflow behavior matters, convert to u64 first, perform the arithmetic, then convert back with Felt::from_u64_unchecked().
+For computing amounts, balances, counters, or any value where overflow/underflow behavior matters, convert to u64 first, perform the arithmetic, then convert back with Felt::new().

 Comparison and conversion